-Magic opening flowers are a brilliant super simple science investigation using just paper and water.
+Magic opening flowers are a brilliant, super simple science investigation using just paper and water.
 The folded paper flowers open up as the paper absorbs the water.
 They are a great way to learn about capillary action and transport of water in plants too.

 You can make these as simple or creative as you like.
-Try experimenting with different flower shapes, types of paper and size of flowers.
-This investigation is great preschoolers who will love to watch the flowers open to reveal a drawing inside.
+Try experimenting with different flower shapes, types of paper and sizes of flowers.
+This investigation is great for preschoolers who will love to watch the flowers open to reveal a drawing inside.
 Older children can use it as part of a plant science unit or use it to practice correct experimental procedures.

-If you like this activity you’ll love my other paper science experiments!
+If you like this activity, you’ll love my other paper science experiments!

 You’ll need